 Risk that the full and timely servicing of obligations may be adversely affected by the normal, ambient country-speciﬁc economic factors, and also by transfer risk.

+Transfer risk:

 Transfer risk arises when credit and counterparty obligations are extended across national borders and involve different currencies, different legal systems and different sovereign governments.